NFDI4Microbiota FlexFund 2026

 A community-driven computational framework for standardizing, collecting, and submitting microbial biotransformation data to ChEMBL — making xenobiotic metabolism research FAIR and reproducible.

-View Standards Take the Survey View on GitHub
+View Standards Read the Docs View on GitHub

 version MIT License PRs welcome Bioschemas ChEMBL